dy1z/docs/content/docs/development/tailwindcss.md

 ### Plugins

-To use a Tailwind CSS plugin, simply `npm install` it and follow its instructions to add it to your `tailwind.config.js`.
+To use a Tailwind CSS plugin, simply `npm install` it and follow its instructions to add it to `plugins: []` in your `tailwind.config.js`.
-Maizzle currently includes the [tailwindcss-gradients](https://www.npmjs.com/package/tailwindcss-gradients) plugin, for CSS `background-image` gradients.

 ## CSS purging